 - payment to a licensed vendor who is selling and/or serving alcohol.

-Student group access to resources and benefits is dependent upon their registration status or status level.
-Student group status can be changed as a result of violations of student group policy, University policy, conduct investigation findings, or student group actions not in accordance with the governing documents of the organization.
+- Student group standing can be changed by Student Unions & Activities as a result of non-compliance with or violations of student group policy, University policy, conduct investigation findings, findings of a national or parent organization, or student group actions not in accordance with the governing documents of the organization.

 - Definition: Group is in the process of registering with Student Unions and Activities for the first time.